-MPD NEXT STEPS: Residency requirements are prohibited by State law.
+Residency requirements for public employees are prohibited by Wisconsin state law.
 Contractually, residency requirements or incentive programs are dictated through the various union/association contracts and as such cannot be unilaterally implemented by the Chief.
 Any modifications to residency requirements must be addressed through ongoing contract negotiations.